Cindy02050/ProfOlaf/README.md

 ## Prerequisites and Input

+Currently, ProfOlaf ca be ran with Python3.10.
+Other versions might cause dependency conflicts.

 Before running ProfOlaf, the user must prepare:

 - **Seed file**: A plain-text (`.txt`) or JSON file containing the titles of the seed articles.
 These articles represent the starting point of the snowballing process.